Greenstand/greenstand-documentation/user-guides/walletapiref.md

 500: Internal Server Error
 500: Unknown error (select * from "token" ... invalid input syntax for type uuid: "<bad_token_id")
 ```
-> Copy the <token_id> accurately.
+> *fix:* Copy the <token_id> accurately.
 Token IDs comform to the rules of *universally unique identifiers (UUIDs)*: 32 hex digits and 4 hyphens in a specific pattern.
 Though the request will work if any or all of the hyphens are removed.
 ```
 404: Not Found
 404: can not found token by id:<token_id>
 ```
-> The specified token_id does not exist.
+> *cause:* The specified token_id does not exist.
 ```
 401: Unauthorized
 401: Have no permission to visit this token
 ```
-> You can only read tokens that reside in wallets that you manage.
+> *cause:* You can only read tokens that reside in wallets that you manage.

 [^ back to top ^](#treetracker-wallet-api-reference)